-Answer: (Geometry/Algebra II in same year)?
-What if a student earns 4 math credits in 3 years (non-middle school), do they need to take an additional year of math their senior year?
-Students may earn multiple math credits in one year, but they must still complete a math course each year they are enrolled.
-These students will graduate with a number of credits well above the minimums required for graduation.
+If a student earns 4 math credits in 3 years (non-middle school), does he/she need to take an additional year of math the senior year?

+Answer: Students may earn multiple math credits in one year, but they must still complete a math course each year they are enrolled in high school.
+These students will graduate with a number of credits well above the minimum required for graduation.